8660 Public Utilities Commission

 The PUC is responsible for ensuring that California's investor-owned water utilities deliver clean, safe, and reliable water to their customers at reasonable rates.
 The PUC's water utility work includes investigating water and sewer service quality, promoting water conservation and metering, improving low-income programs, analyzing and processing rate change requests, and tracking and certifying compliance with PUC requirements.

-The Public Advisor's Office provides procedural information, advice, and assistance to individuals and groups interested in participating in PUC proceedings.
-The Consumer Affairs Branch maintains a call center to respond to questions regarding utility service and bills, and conducts dispute and problem resolution.
+The Public Advisor's Office provides procedural information, advice, and assistance to individuals and groups interested in participating in PUC proceedings and advises the Commission on procedural matters related to public participation in proceedings.
+The Consumer Affairs Branch responds to questions regarding utility service and bills, and assists consumers who have unresolved disputes with regulated utilities through an informal process.
 A Supplier Diversity program promotes and monitors supplier diversity in procurement by utilities and oversees a certification clearinghouse.

 6685 - UNIVERSAL SERVICE TELEPHONE PROGRAMS